 Some of our warrants (except the warrants issued to an affiliate of Optimus) contain "full-ratchet" anti-dilution provisions originally set at \$0.20 with a term of five years.
-The Optimus transaction on January 11, 2010 triggered the anti dilution provisions of the warrant agreements requiring a reset of both the price of these warrants (from \$.20 to \$.17) and an increase in amount of warrants.
-Subsequently, the Optimus transaction on September 28, 2010 triggered the anti-dilution provisions of the warrants (from \$0.17 to \$0.15) and an increase in the amount of warrants.
+The Optimus transaction on January 11, 2010 triggered the anti-dilution provisions of the warrant agreements requiring a reset of both the price of these warrants (from \$.20 to \$.17) and an increase in amount of warrants.
+Subsequently, the Optimus transaction on September 28, 2010 triggered the anti-dilution provisions of the warrant agreements requiring a reset of both the price of these warrants (from \$0.17 to \$0.15) and an increase in the amount of warrants.
 Therefore, any future financial offering or instrument issuance below \$0.15 per share of the Company's common stock or warrants will cause further anti-dilution and/or repricing provisions in approximately 53.5 million of our outstanding warrants.